Wangchuan ji: Setting

-Inspired, in part, by Wang's Lantian home and features found in its neighborhood and their correspondences with other places and features, the collection includes such pieces as the poem often translated "Deer Park" (literally, "Deer Fence").
+Inspired, in part, by Wang's Lantian home and features found in its neighborhood and their correspondences with other places and features, the collection includes such pieces as the poem often translated "Deer Park" (sometimes considered to literally mean "Deer Fence").
 However, the poems tend to have a deceptive simplicity to them, while they actually have great depth and complexity upon closer examination.
 Part of the complexity derives from the ironic juxtaposition of imagination and exaggeration with the realities of a retired official's situation at the time.
-In these poems, there is a theme of metaphorical comparison between features of Wang's estate and places well known to the poets to the poets and their audience to have famously existed elsewhere in the world as known to them.
-Wang Wei may have had a fence to keep deer out of his vegetable garden, but an actual deer park (as in Europe at the time) would have been a royal prerogative; however, in the poets' imagination the two become one.
+In these poems, there is a theme of metaphorical comparison between features of Wang's estate and places well known to the poets and their audience to have famously existed elsewhere in the world as known to them.
+Wang Wei may have had a fence to keep deer out of his vegetable garden, but even as a high level government official it would not have been the case that Wang would have possessed an actual deer park (as known in England and Eurasia at the time), or more to the point, like the Sarnath deer park -- associated with he enlightenment of the Buddha. such would have only been a royal prerogative; however, in the poets' imagination the two become one.
 The real life location of Wang Wei's retirement home was in the foothills of the Qinling Mountains, south of the Tang capital city of Chang'an, in what is now Lantian County, of Xi'an Sub-provincial city, of Shaanxi.
-The poems tend to literally describe the posh and palatial features of a fantastic and enormous estate; however these specific details should be viewed within the context of poetic flights of fancy (and a dry humour): as art critic and Chinese scholar John Ferguson put it, in regards to the Wheel River property as describe by the two poets:
+The poems tend to literally describe the posh and palatial features of a fantastic and enormous estate, including a spring which brought forth gold dust; however these specific details should be viewed within the context of poetic flights of fancy (and a dry humour): as art critic and Chinese scholar John Ferguson put it, in regards to the Wheel River property as describe by the two poets:

 Jerome Ch'en and Michael Bullock describe Wang Wei's studio: